ryanhryu/cse15l-lab-reports/lab-report-4.md

 ## Step 7
-In order to modify the code in ListExamples.java, I typed `vim ListExamples.java` <enter>, pressed 43 j's, 11 l's, and i, 2, ESC< l, then x consecutively.
+In order to modify the code in ListExamples.java, I typed `vim ListExamples.java` <enter>, pressed 43 j's, 11 l's, and i, 2, ESC, l, then x consecutively.
 To save and quit, I pressed <:wq>.
+This inserts 2 in front of 1 and then deletes 1, successfully replaying 1 with 2.

 ![image](index1to2.png)